zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 **4. Smart multisignature escrow**.
 Bitcoin allows multisignature transaction contracts where, for example, three out of a given five keys can spend the funds.
-Ethereum allows for more granularity; for example, four out of five can spend everything, three out of five can spend up to 10% per day, and two out of five can spend up to 0.5% per day.
+Expanse allows for more granularity; for example, four out of five can spend everything, three out of five can spend up to 10% per day, and two out of five can spend up to 0.5% per day.
-Additionally, Ethereum multisig is asynchronous - two parties can register their signatures on the blockchain at different times and the last signature will automatically send the transaction.
+Additionally, Expanse multisig is asynchronous - two parties can register their signatures on the blockchain at different times and the last signature will automatically send the transaction.